 Primary Hubs: Kuala Lumpur, Cyberjaya, Penang

-Malaysia Digital Economy Blueprint (MyDIGITAL) supports blockchain adoption through incentives and infrastructure grants.
-New blockchain innovation hubs Malaysia hosts—such as Orbit Malaysia—have become magnets for co-working, incubation, and pilot testing.
-The event itself attracts participants from over 30 countries, offering unmatched networking potential.
-If you’re looking to invest early in Southeast Asia’s Web3 growth, this is where you’ll find the action.
+The Malaysia Digital Economy Blueprint (MyDIGITAL) supports blockchain adoption through incentives and infrastructure grants.
+New blockchain innovation hubs Malaysia hosts—such as Orbit Malaysia—have become magnets for co‑working, incubation, and testing.
+The event itself attracts participants from over 30 countries.
+That offers unmatched networking potential.
+If you are looking to invest early in Southeast Asia's Web3 growth, this is where you will find the action.

-Investor Insight: During my advisory work with two venture firms in 2024, both reported faster due diligence cycles when sourcing deals directly from Malaysia Blockchain Week’s startup showcases.
+Investor Insight: During my advisory work with two venture firms in 2024, both reported faster due diligence times when finding deals directly from Malaysia Blockchain Week's startup showcases.

-Malaysia’s blockchain growth is concentrated in fintech, DeFi, NFTs, and identity verification.
-DeFi projects dominate early-stage funding, while NFT and identity solutions gain traction through creative industries and e-government pilots.
-For example, Shariah-compliant DeFi models pioneered by local startups have drawn attention from Islamic finance institutions across ASEAN.
+Malaysia's blockchain growth is centered in fintech, DeFi, NFTs, and identity verification.
+DeFi projects lead early‑stage funding.
+NFT and identity solutions gain traction through creative industries and e‑government tests.
+For example, Shariah‑compliant DeFi models created by local startups have drawn attention from Islamic finance institutions across ASEAN.

 Top Performing Sector: DeFi (38% of blockchain investments in 2024)